AKRGames/The-Stoopid-Mod/README.md

 	<a href="https://ninja-muffin24.itch.io/funkin"><img src="/art/preloaderArt.png" width"658.5px" height="369.75px"></a>
 </p>

-**The engine and this mod was made with love to Friday Night Funkin' and its community.
+**This mod and it's engine was made with love to Friday Night Funkin' and its community.
 Extra love to the team behind it. 💖**

 # Mods and Modcharts ([skip](#Compiling))